decretist/Dissertation/Chapter3/chapter3.md

 hypothesis (e.g., differences between the first and second recensions in terms of the levels of sophistication in the use of Justinianic Roman Law).

   -->

-### Gratian's teaching career

-Evidence concerning Gratian's career as a teacher of canon law is contradictory.
-Most medieval and modern readers of the *Decretum* have seen it as a teaching text, both in the sense that its intended use (or at least one of its intended uses) was as an introductory textbook, and also in the sense that it reflected the author's experience as a classroom teacher.
-On the one hand, the early manuscript tradition for the *Decretum* displays enough variation, even among the first-recension manuscripts Aa, Bc, Fd, and P, to suggest that the text developed continuously over the span of, and in parallel with, a relatively long teaching career---perhaps a decade or more.
-On the other hand, Gratian's personal obscurity is so profound---Stephan Kuttner compared Gratian to the anonymous builders of Gothic cathedrals[^25]---as to suggest a short, or even no, teaching career.[^26]

-Considering the fact that Gratian was universally credited as the author of the foundational textbook for the study of canon law in the classical period, one of the truly stellar intellectual achievements of the renaissance of the twelfth century, his complete absence from the kinds of academic genealogies and origin stories that Odofredus (†1265) handed down to his own Roman law students is striking indeed.[^27]

-We might be better able to assess Gratian's teaching career and how it influenced the compilation and transmission of the *Decretum* were we in a position to positively identify at least a few of his students.
-Here again, however, the evidence is mixed at best.
-Three twelfth-century canonist have, with varying degrees of plausibility, been identified as having been students of Gratian: Paucapalea (fl.
-1140s), Simon of Bisignano (fl.
-1174--1179), Omnebene (d.
-1185).

-#### Paucapalea

-Paucapalea was easily the most prominent figure from the early period of the Bolognese school of decretists who followed in Gratian's immediate footsteps.
-Pennington flatly states that Paucapalea was "[a] pupil of Gratian and the author of the first commentary on the *Decretum*".[^28] But in the preface to that commentary, Paucapalea does not refer to Gratian by name: "*Magistri autem hoc opus condentis ipsa decreta sunt materia.* The decrees themselves, however, are the subject matter of the master producing this work."[^29]

-The omission is potentially significant.
-Prefaces to academic books in the twelfth century formed a recognized genre with well-established conventions.
-In an age resistant to any attempt by the human present to appropriate the authority of the divinely-inspired past, a commentator like Paucapalea would have been expected to offer an explicit statement in his preface affirming the authority of both the work commented on and its author.
-If Paucapalea had had something to say about the authority of Gratian, his readers would have expected him to do so in his preface.
-That he did not suggests that he may not have known enough about Gratian to credibly do so.[^30]

-Furthermore, Paucapalea in the preface to his *summa* clearly shows both that he is aware of the third part of the *Decretum*, *de Consecratione*, and that he uncritically accepts it as having been compiled by the same Master responsible for the rest of the work:
-"*In extremis de ecclesiarum dedicatione et corpore et sanguine domini atque baptismo nec non et confirmatione pleniter tractat, et in his suum tractatum terminat.* In the end, he treats fully the dedication of churches, the body and blood of the Lord, baptism, and also confirmation, and with these things concludes his treatise."[^31]

-If Rambaud is correct that *de Consecratione* was not part of the original *Decretum*, the fact that Paucapalea attributed it to the same unnamed master responsible for rest of the text on which he was commenting strongly suggests that he did not have direct knowledge of Gratian or his plan of work.

-#### Omnibonus or Omnebene

-Omnibonus or Omnebene (d.1185) composed an adaptation or transformation of the *Decretum* in the 1150s.[^32] The basis for the claim that Omnebene was a student of Gratian is an entry for the year 1130 in the chronicle of Norman monk Robert of Torigni (†1186)

-> *Gratianus episcopus Clusinus coadunavit decreta valde utilia ex decretis, canonibus, doctoribus, legibus Romanis, sufficientia ad omnes ecclesiasticas causas decidendas, que frequentantur in curia Romana et in aliis curiis ecclesiasticis.
-Hec postmodum abbreviavit magister Omnebonum episcopus Veronensis, qui fuerat eius discipulus.*
-(Gratian bishop of Chiusi brought together very useful decrees out of decrees, canons, doctors, Roman laws, sufficient for deciding all ecclesiastical cases, which are resorted to at the Roman curia and in other ecclesiastical courts.
-Master Omnebonum bishop of Verona, who had been his student, afterwards abbreviated them.)[^33]

-Although the evidence of Robert's chronicle is by Noonan's standard hearsay, Robert's reputation as a well-informed source concerning Gratian has improved in recent years since the Siena necrology has made the identification of Gratian as bishop of Chiusi more probable.

-The dates do not preclude Omnebene's having been a student of Gratian.
-Although Omnebene lived into the 1180s, the adaptation itself seems to date from around 1156, perhaps a decade and a half after the end of whatever teaching career Gratian may have had, and at precisely the moment that continent-wide interest in the text was increasing most rapidly.[^34]

-#### Simon of Bisignano

-Simon of Bisignano (fl.
-1174--1179) was the author of a *Summa decretorum* dated c.1177-79, and a number of glosses on the *Decretum* are attributed to him.[^35] The evidence that Simon of Bisignano was a student of Gratian’s comes from references within his writings.[^36] Simon refers to himself as *discipulus* and to Gratian as *magister* in at least two places in his *Summa* (**Landau says "frequently"**).
-There is, however a hiatus of almost four decades between the latest plausible date for the end of Gratian's teaching career, and the documentary evidence we have for Simon's professional career as a canonist.
-Although it is not chronologically impossible for Simon to have been Gratian's student, it seems more likely that he described himself as *discipulus* in something like the same sense that we might describe contemporary scholars like Chodorow, Pennington, and Winroth as "students of Gratian".

-### Epilogue

-By the beginning of the thirteenth century, the systematic study of canon law had evolved in a direction of which its father Gratian would probably not have approved, and which he may even have had difficulty recognizing as the same practical or applied branch of theology his own work presupposed it to be.
-After around 1190, the attention of both academic and practicing canonists decisively turned away from theological jurisprudence in the tradition of Gratian, based on a rich collection of scriptural, patristic, conciliar, and papal source texts, and towards a much more narrowly circumscribed technical jurisprudence focused exclusively on contemporary papal decretals.

 [^2]: See @kuttner_father_1941.
 Kuttner argues that Gratian applied Ivo's program as it had been developed in the intervening forty